russelldutton/russelldutton.github.io/README.md

 The files are a bit messy; still working on learning to minify and browserify them.

+To view a working demo of this project, click [here](https://russelldutton.github.io/).

 ### Version history:
 ##### v1.3 (Current)
 - Added new icon bar.
 Various links to websites are now displayed in a row as their logos